pennybelle/dman/README.md

 ### Main Features
 - Takes care of downloading SteamCMD and DayZ Server.
-- Updates DayZ Server if a new release is available.
+- Updates the DayZ Server and Mods at each startup/restart.
-- Updates your Mods (`./dayzserver.sh workshop`).
-- Backs up your Profile and Storage folders. (`./dayzserver.sh backup`)
+- Backs up your Profile and Storage folders at each startup/restart.
-- Auto Start, Stop and Restarts with the help of Crontab.
+- Auto Start, Stop and Restarts are done with the help of Crontab.
 - Simple to set up.

 ## First RUN